The magnetic fields of the dusty nuclei and molecular outflows of Arp 220: Summary and Discussion

-\paragraph{(c) Magnetic-field strengths of the outflow} We provide estimations of the B-field strengths in the outflow of Arp\,220\,W assuming several approaches (Table~\ref{tab:app_table2}).
+\paragraph{(c) Magnetic-field strengths of the outflow} We provide estimations of the B-field strengths in the outflow of Arp\,220\,W assuming several approaches (Table~\ref{tab:table2}).

-We estimate the B-field in equipartition with the turbulent kinetic energy.
+We estimate the B-field in equipartition with the turbulent kinetic energy, such as $B_{\rm{eq}} = \sqrt{4\pi\rho_{\rm{CO}}}\sigma_{\rm{CO}}^2$, where $\rho_{\rm{v,CO}}$ is the density and $\sigma_{v,\rm{CO}}$ is the three-dimensional dispersion velocity of the polarized outflow defined as $\sqrt{3}\sigma_{\rm{CO}}$.
 As the molecular phase typically dominates the mass outflow rate budget, which exceeds the ionized gas phase by 1-2 orders of magnitude \citep[e.g.,][]{GB2015,Fiore2017,Cresci2023}, and since we trace similar B-fields in both dust and molecular gas, we use the physical properties of the molecular gas in the outflows.
 We measure a velocity dispersion of $\sim220$ km s$^{-1}$ in the polarized molecular outflows and take the CO(3-2) molecular masses of $10^{6}$ M$_{\odot}$ and $10^{7}$ M$_{\odot}$ within a volume of $90\times50\times50$ and $121\times50\times50$ pc$^{3}$ (length$\times$width$\times$depth; assuming an axysymmetric outflow) in the blue and redshifted outflows, respectively, from \citet{Wheeler2020}.
-Assuming equipartition between the turbulent kinetic energy and the turbulent B-field, the equation is $B_{\rm{eq}} = \sqrt{4\pi\rho_{\rm{CO}}}\sigma_{\rm{CO}}^2$, where $\rho_{\rm{v,CO}}$ is the density and $\sigma_{v,\rm{CO}}$ is the three-dimensional dispersion velocity of the polarized outflow defined as $\sqrt{3}\sigma_{\rm{CO}}$.
-Thus, we estimate equipartition B-field strengths of $2.3$ mG and $6.4$ mG in the blue and redshifted outflows.
+Table \ref{tab:app_table1} shows these values and their uncertainties.
+We compute the median and standard deviation using bootstrapping with 1,000 random iterations for the blue and redshifted outflows.
+Thus, we estimate equipartition B-field strengths of $2.3\pm0.6$ mG and $6.4\pm1.6$ mG in the blue and redshifted outflows.
+The mass is the dominant source of the overall uncertainty, introducing an uncertainty of a factor of two \citep{Wheeler2020}.